 This small site is home to many challenging features, including two earthen berms and the remnants of a railroad trestle.
-The berms, built long ago for flood control, don’t protect the adjacent road or farm from flooding in extremely high water events.
-They do, however, disconnect the creek from its floodplain, to the ecological detriment of both.
-The remnant trestle, meanwhile, functions only to accelerate erosion in the creek.
-In many spots, the creek banks are exceedingly steep, with little-to-no vegetation to stabilize the banks or cool the water below.
-What’s more, any stream enhancement activity in this area needs to avoid increasing the flood risk for the human infrastructure that flanks the site: A popular trail with a pedestrian bridge; a major road; and a teaching farm operated by Pacific University as a demonstration site for sustainability initiatives.
+The berms, built long ago for flood control, don’t protect the adjacent road or farm from flooding in high water events.
+They do, however, disconnect the creek from its floodplain, reducing water quality and increasing high-water impacts downstream.
+The remnant trestle increases erosion in the creek.
+In many spots, the creek banks are very steep, with little to no vegetation to stabilize the banks or cool the water.
+Any stream enhancement activity in this area needs to avoid increasing the flood risk for the infrastructure that flanks the site: A popular trail with a pedestrian bridge; a major road; and a teaching farm operated by Pacific University as a demonstration site for sustainability initiatives.

 This site is part of the larger Gales Creek Forest Grove Natural Area, where Tree for All partners have been active for more than a decade.
-Now, Metro, Clean Water Services and the City of Forest Grove, have come together to plan a three-phase, three-year project that will improve water quality, creek stability, wildlife habitat, plant communities and recreational opportunities along this particular reach of Gales Creek, just off the B St Trail.
+Now, Metro, Clean Water Services and the City of Forest Grove have come together to plan a three-phase, three-year project that will improve water quality, creek stability, fish and wildlife habitat, plant communities and recreational opportunities along this particular reach of Gales Creek, just off the B St Trail.

 Phase 1, Summer 2019: Contractors will remove the remnant railroad trestle; rebuild the creek bank to slope more gently and connect with the floodplain; and place large wood (habitat logs) along the channel and below the creek’s high water line.
 This phase will wrap up with the planting of thousands of native plants, which will help stabilize the creek, shade the water and create wildlife habitat.
 To keep people safe during heavy construction, Phase 1 will involve several brief closures of the B St trailhead, as well as a temporary closure the entire B St Trail.

 · Water will move more slowly in the creek, decreasing erosion, and

-Water will move through the full floodplain, improving ecological function in that area by providing native plants and wildlife the environment that suits them.
+· Water will move through the full floodplain, improving ecological function in that area by providing native plants and wildlife the environment that suits them.